cchitsiang/awesome-stars/topics.md

 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
 Type in your thoughts, press ^Z and let the AI do it's magic ✨
 - [iii-hq/iii](https://github.com/iii-hq/iii) - iii (pronounced “three eye”) unifies your existing backend stack with a single engine and three primitives: Function, Trigger, and Worker.
-- [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
-Self-hosted and local-first.
-Drop-in replacement,  running on consumer-grade hardware.
+- [mudler/LocalAI](https://github.com/mudler/LocalAI) - LocalAI is the open-source AI engine.
+Run any model - LLMs, vision, voice, image, video - on any hardware.
 No GPU required.
-Runs gguf, transformers,
-- [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.
+- [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do
 - [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
-- [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
-It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
+- [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source LLMOps platform that unifies an LLM gateway, observability, evaluation, optimization, and experimentation.
 - [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM for teams.
 Join our Discord: https://discord.gg/ejRNvftDp9
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Build, deploy, and orchestrate AI agents.
 Sim is the central intelligence layer for your AI workforce.
 - [rivet-dev/rivetkit](https://github.com/rivet-dev/rivetkit) - An open-source library for long-lived processes with realtime, persistence, and hibernation